atomicbits/scraml-sbt-plugin/README.md

 Compile your project.
 The generated code will appear in your 'target/scala-2.xx/src_managed folder and it should be picked up as included source code in your project.

 See the https://github.com/atomicbits/scraml-test-scala project for an example.

+## Copyright and License
+Copyright 2015 Atomic BITS b.v.b.a.
+Code released under a dual license philosophy, you can choose which license you use:

+   1. AGPLv3 license (default)
+   2. commercial license (paying) with a free community variant for registered open source projects (needs registration)